frontseat-astronaut/Computation-graph/README.md

 ## How to run
 This library is written and tested in my local machine with GNU `g++ 7.4.0`.
 To run this on your local machine:
-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine and make it your present working directory.
 2. Run the following in a terminal to build the library:
     ```
-    make -C /path/to/repo/ build
+    make build
     ```
      A new directory `build/` should be created in the repository, that stores the `.o` object files.
 This step needs to be repeated only if you make changes to the library code.
 Otherwise, once is enough.
 3. If you want to run `demo.cpp`, do:
     ```
-    make -C /path/to/repo/ demo
+    make demo
-    ./path/to/repo/bin/demo
+    ./bin/demo
     ```
-    `make demo` is for compilation and `./path/to/repo/bin/demo` is to run the executable in the newly created `bin/` directory.
+    `make demo` is for compilation and `./bin/demo` is to run the executable in the newly created `bin/` directory.
-4. To run your own `a.cpp` using the library (make sure it has `#include <dio.h>`):
+4. To run your own `/path/a.cpp` using the library (make sure it has `#include <dio.h>`):
     ```
-    g++ -g -I /path/to/repo/include -c -o a.o a.cpp
+    g++ -g -I include -c -o /path/a.o /path/a.cpp
-    g++ -g -I /path/to/repo/include -o a a.o /path/to/repo/build/*
+    g++ -g -I include -o /path/a /path/a.o build/*
-    ./a
+    ./path/a
     ```
-    `./a` is to run the executable.
+    `./path/a` is to run the executable.